 All the way I met great friendly people, all willing to chat with interesting stories to tell.
 I managed to wild camp 58 nights out of 62, two nights in bothies and two in accommodation waiting for the weather to clear enough to summit Snowdon.
 I’d enjoyed 25 breakfasts in cafés, 33 meals in pubs and best of all, 52 pints.
 Despite this excess, I got home weighing exactly the same as when I left.

 I arrived home aching and stiff, with sore feet, but happier and more settled with life.
 It was the best ‘cure’ for my mid-life crisis and I have never slept so well since I have been back.
 And my boots?
 They made it all the way to John O’Groats, and they still aren’t worn smooth – so perhaps it’s time for another challenge.
 This time, though, I’ll take two pairs of pants.
 2020 update: Wrong, I’ve just walked 1100 miles and wild camped continuously for 52 nights with just one pair again.
-Read about my Dover to Cape Wrath walk here.
+Read about my Dover to Cape Wrath walk here, walking the whole length of Britain again and this time I managed to wild camp every night.

-I wouldn’t have been able to do this walk changing the route as I went, if I hadn’t been carrying my Toughphone Defender Pro with all the OS mapping downloaded on it.
+I wouldn’t have been able to do the Land’s End to John O’Groats walk changing the route as I went, if I hadn’t been carrying my Toughphone Defender Pro with all the OS mapping downloaded on it.
 Its been my favourite piece of kit for the last 3 years but I managed to break it and have had to replace it.
 I found the new Ulefone Amor 3W phone which has a lot larger battery and was cheaper.
 Very impressed with it so far and you can read my review of it here.